ddoodev/discordoo/README.md

 In general, Discordoo was designed to be completely modular.
 Each thing, such as Gateway provider or cache storage can be replaced with anything you have written/installed from npm.

-Moreover, we designed Discordoo to be simple to use.
+Moreover, we designed Discordoo to be easy to use.
 For example, you don't need to use non-sense like `broadcastEval` to get info from another shard.
 You always work with cache like you normally would when using a collection.
 Even more, Discordoo abstracts you from hard things without limiting you to simple APIs.

-In addition, Discordoo also can be used in different ways.
+In addition, Discordoo can also be used in different ways.
 If you don't need Gateway, why use it?
 Use nothing but `RESTClient` - the thing you actually need.

 ## Getting started